ReyHaynes/react-redux-web-native/README.md

 ### Issues / Gotchas

 ###### Testing
 Unfortunately, since the testing environments are different for native and web, and there's no real way for jest to interpret the difference from web and native renders.
-Code might to be refactored for the fix.
+Any testing you would like to do must be done within `__tests__/<native/web>` directories.

 ###### File Naming
 You will want to separate presentational containers (anything with `render()` for the most part).
 Since there is no graceful way to determine native and web platform and there is no `.web.js` file extension, presentational containers for the Web should be under the main `.js` file while Native should be under `.ios.js` and `.android.js`.